monarch-initiative/mondo/docs/editors-guide/logical-axioms.md

 * GO
 * Rare X

-See further on the [Design Patterns](https://mondo.readthedocs.io/en/latest/editors-guide/design-patterns/) page for more info.
+For more information, see the [Design Patterns](https://mondo.readthedocs.io/en/latest/editors-guide/design-patterns/) page.

 Currently we punt somewhat on semantics.
 We use ‘disease_has_location’ which has deferred some semantics, essentially to mean “should be classified under X disease”.
 We will have more discussion on this.
 We never over-describe with this relation, it is intended for primary location.